 Petzl Micro Traxion – #1 Most Wanted and #1 Most Owned Ascender

 The range of applications for the Micro Traxion is huge.
-Originally conceived as a much smaller and lighter duty version of the Pro Traxion, the Micro is a staple in just about every haul kit.
+Originally conceived as a much smaller and lighter duty version of the popular big wall hauler, the Pro Traxion, the Micro is a staple in just about any haul kit.
 It is compact with a super efficient sealed roller bearing on its shank that handles tons of weight and has a handy lockout feature for the teeth which allows it to also function as a pulley.
-Though these features all make it sound like a progress capture pulley (which it is, rated EN 12278/ UIAA 127) it also happens to be rated as a ‘rope grab’ aka ascender (EN 567).
+Surprisingly, this pulley isn’t actually certified EN 12278/ UIAA 127 in either the Micro or the Pro, though Petzl does say it is tested to 15kN which is the minimum for the UIAA standard.
+It is however rated as a ‘rope grab’ aka ascender EN 567, which can grab and hold 4kN (just under 900 lbs).

-What this means is that climbers can have a single piece of gear in their kit that is a 15kN rated capture pulley, a 15kN pulley, and a 4kN rated rope grab for hauling setups AND an emergency ascender for passing knots, ascending fixed/stuck lines, crevasse rescue setups, or running as a backup when toprope soloing.
-It is no surprise that this small wonder is not only owned by so many climbers, but that so many more want to add it to their setups.
+The real feat of the Microtraxion is that is gives climbers a small, multifunctional piece of gear in their kit that is a capture pulley, a regular pulley, and a 4kN rated rope grab for hauling setups AND an emergency ascender for passing knots, ascending fixed/stuck lines, crevasse rescue setups, or running as a backup when toprope soloing.
+Make it 85g and the size of half a carabiner and it is no surprise that this small wonder is not only owned by so many climbers, but that so many more want to add it to their setups.

 Petzl's website has a huge list of technical explanations and demonstrations of the vast capabilities of the Micro Traxion.